-You can ROAST frozen broccoli!!
+Did you have any idea you could roast frozen vegetables?
+It’s true.
 In fact, you can roast frozen vegetables of any variety you choose.

 - Frozen vegetables are cheaper.
 Costco has an abundance of frozen organic vegetables that are super affordable – much more affordable than the fresh counter parts.
 For example, I buy 4 pounds of organic frozen broccoli for $6